SAP-samples/abap-platform-rap-workshops/rap1xx/rap110/exercises/ex01/README.md

 In this present exercise, you will make yourself familiar with your exercise package **`ZRAP110_###`**, where **###** is your group ID.

+For your convenience, the class `ZDMO_GEN_RAP110_SINGLE` has already been created to generate packages after execution.
+This is part of Exercise 1.1.
-Due to time constrainst, exercises packages containing a generated OData-V4-based UI service is provided for this workshop.
+These packages contain a generated OData-V4-based UI service, which is provided for this workshop.
 The UI service is built on top of a managed Business Object (BO) with two entities, _travel_ and _booking_, with generic transactional behavior - i.e. CRUD: Create, Read, Update, and Delete.

 ### Exercises